A pretty egotistical title, I know.

-Pretty egotistical title, I know.
-Know this – It’s a lie – It was meant to grab your attention and elicit a reaction.
+So get this.
+It’s a lie.
+Straight click bait meant to grab your attention and elicit a reaction.
 The true title is probably something more along the lines of:

 “New Parents… Chad is a twit – He makes a lot of mistakes and poor assumptions about parenting – Here’s how you can learn from his mistakes!”
 Basically, “Why didn’t anyone tell me this!”

-anyway – here is a collection of things I’ve changed perspective on as a parent- cheers to you doing better!
+Anyway – here is a collection of things I’ve changed perspective on as a parent and “CHEERS!” to you doing better!

 - Enjoy your time in 5 – 10 minute increments

 Yesterday my daughter crawled up into my lap to watch a college softball game on TV.
 She showed genuine interest and was really into it, asking appropriate questions based on observation.
 I remember feeling just fulfilled and happy.
 What a great dad moment…one of those things that makes parenting great – until she heard the neighbor friends and dumped me faster than my prom date from High School.
 Wow.
 That burned.
 It was a great while it lasted though.

 The time was great for her though – real bonding with pops!
 Now whats next?